gmc-code/PC-Microbit-Extension/docs/class_games/lights_out.rst

                 tx = self.x
             if ty is None:
                 ty = self.y
-            # toggle the pixles in the row
+            # toggle the pixels in the row

         def ToggleY(self, tx=None, ty=None):
             """toggle all in same column"""